bgamrat/asset-management-platform/README.md

     - MySQL?
 Same question as Postgres, although the LegacyBridgeBundle code was built using MySQL
 - PHP 5.5+
 - composer
+- node / java to build JavaScript (Dojo)
+- web server - this was built on Apache

 ## Installation